 Vinyl is back – Or is it?

 Vinyl is back they say.
-3.2 million Vinyl record sales were made in the year 2016 alonea rise of 53% on the previous year, according to the BPI.
+According to the BPI, 3.2 million Vinyl record sales were made in 2016 alone, a rise of 53% from the previous year.

-I just shrugged my shoulders and just replied – “Yeah, yeah and yeah”.
+I just shrugged my shoulders and replied, "Yeah, yeah, and yeah”.

-However, as I walked through my hometown that is Ipswich Town, here in England.
-I saw clear evidence of this return in 2016.
+However, as I walked through my hometown, Ipswich Town, here in England, I saw clear evidence of this return in the year 2016.

 I saw record players for sales in a number of the big department stores throughout the town.
 Now if record players are back in the stores, then the vinyl is back reports are for real.